ThienPhuoc2001/FullStackProject/README.md

 ﻿####fullstackprojectthienlam

-At this point all configuration / setup / installations / boilerplate are pretty much done.

-Each feature from this point can be implemented like this:

-Build the UI element (button / input field, etc)
+Building the UI element (button / input field, etc)

-Build the state container + events for the UI elements Figure out what data you need to send/retrieve from backend and make RequestDto and optionally response DTO from this Build the Controller method
+2. Implement CRUD operations for a Book,Genre,Author entity 3.Build the state container + events for the UI elements

+Figure out what data you need to send/retrieve from backend and make RequestDto and optionally response DTO from this Build the Controller method
 Build the Service method